ScottLogic/blog/_posts/2025-11-12-communicating-architecture.md

 ---
-title: Communicating Architecture with Diagrams
+title: How Do We Effectively Communicate Architecture?
 date: 2025-11-17 00:00:00 Z
 categories:
 - Architecture
 - Tech
 author: sbreingan
-summary: An overview of approaches on how we communicate architecture
+summary: In this blog post I provide an overview of approaches in communicating architecture and explore the variety of tools that can assist.
 ---

-# Communicating Architecture: From Whiteboards to Models
+# How do we effectively communicate architecture?

 One of the most important responsibilities of a software architect is communicating architecture effectively.
 Whether you're sketching out a new system or explaining how existing components fit together, the goal is always the same: help others understand the structure, purpose, and implications of the architecture.